GatherSpot/prd/template/5-mvp.md

 4. **Business Metrics:**

-   - **Revenue (if applicable):** Track revenue generated through app features such as event fees, ticket sales, or premium subscriptions for advanced event management tools.
+   - **Revenue:** Track revenue generated through app features such as event fees, ticket sales, or premium subscriptions for advanced event management tools.

    - **Customer Acquisition Cost (CAC):** Calculate the cost to acquire each new user who creates or joins events and compare it to industry benchmarks.